zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-06-13-LCM-20240613-RNA-Extractions-Zymo.md

 ## I also tried one sample with an expired Zymo Quick [DNA/RNA Microprep](https://files.zymoresearch.com/protocols/_d7005t_d7005_quick-dna-rna_microprep_plus_kit.pdf) sample kit, on sample #6.
 Neither the DNA or RNA extractions of these were successful, but here are some notes.

+- Same protocol as 6/13 for Quick DNA/RNA but with the same 15 minute proK digestion mentioned above for the other 6/17 extraction.

 #### Qubit Results

 - Used High Sensitivity RNA Qubit [Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Qubit-Protocol/)